aregsar/aregsarblog/blog/2020/my-phpstorm-development-setup/index.md

 You can also search for a setting which will make it easier to locate the setting.

+## Changing Font and Appearance of project directory navigation side panel

+> If navigation panel is closed, you can open it with `cmd+1` keyboard shortcut to see the effects if the setting change.

+Open settings dialog with `cmd+,` shortcut

+Select `Appearance & Behaviour > Apperance` in left pane of the dialog

+Make the following changes in the right pane of the dialog:

+Check the `use custom font` checkbox

+select font (e.g. Monospaced)

+set font size

+Check the `show tree indent guides` checkbox

+> Note changing the font size will also increase the size of the tab bar tabs

 ## Show whitespaces in the editor window

 To make white spaces visible in the editor document window: